 6th Century BC

-In 600 BC, the term Lesbian and Lesbos is used for the first time.
+In 600 BC, the terms “lesbian” and “lesbos” are used for the first time.

 4th Century BC

-In 338 BC, the Sacred Band of Thebes, an undefeated elite battalion made up of one hundred and fifty pederastic couples (man boy couples) is destroyed by the forces of Philip II of Macedon.
+In 338 BC, the Sacred Band of Thebes, an undefeated elite battalion made up of 150 pederastic couples (man boy couples), is destroyed by the forces of Philip II of Macedon.

 In the 54th year, Nero becomes Emperor of Rome.
-Nero married two men in legal ceremonies, with at least one spouse accorded the same honors as an empress.
+Nero marries two men in legal ceremonies, with at least one spouse accorded the same honors as an empress.